crim-ca/weaver/docs/source/processes.rst

 .. |res-data| replace:: Results for a Single Output with Data
 .. _res-data: processes.html#job-results-raw-single-data

-.. |res-ref| replace:: Results for a Single Output with Link
+.. |res-link| replace:: Results for a Single Output with Link
-.. _res-ref: processes.html#job-results-raw-single-ref
+.. _res-link: processes.html#job-results-raw-single-ref

 .. important::
     Typically, clients will not use ``Prefer`` header and ``response``/``transmissionMode`` body parameters